usnistgov/mbuild_polybuild/README.md

 pre-commit install
 ```

+## License

+The license in this repository is superseded by the most updated language
+on of the Public Access to NIST Research [*Copyright, Fair Use, and Licensing
+Statement for SRD, Data, and Software*][nist-open].

 ## Copyright

 Works of NIST employees are not not subject to copyright protection in the United States